Poetry of Mao Zedong: Mount Liupan (October 1935)

 When shall we seize the Azure Dragon?

 Line 3 is a quote that inspires millions of tourists who visit the Great Wall every year.

 Snow (February 1936)

-This is Mao's most famous poem.
-Written in 1936, it was not published until he went to Chongqing in 1945 to hold peace talks with Chiang Kai-shek.
+Also translated as Patio Spring Snow, Snow is Mao's most famous poem.
+It was written in 1936 just after the Long March when the communists had reached Yan'an.
 He presented it to Liu Yazi, a poet whom Mao had met in Guangzhou in the early 1920s and who, like Mao, favored the traditional ci and lü forms.
+Through its descriptions of the limitations of the most prominent emperors in Chinese history and its exhortation to look to the present, the poem reflects Mao's ambitions.

+Snow was published in newspapers in 1945 when Mao went to Chongqing in 1945 to hold peace talks with Chiang Kai-shek.
+Chiang tried to write a similar poem but failed to do so.

-It caused a stir among Chinese intellectuals for its frank presentation of Mao's ambitions.
-Now, it is widely studied by students in Mainland China.
+Now, it is widely studied by students in mainland China.

 Below is the original poem in Chinese with both a literal English translation and a metric adaptation using one iamb per Chinese character: